 Please contact our Miami hospital if your pet is having these symptoms.

 The Best Way to Diagnose CM/SM in Your Pet

-To diagnose your pet’s condition as accurately as possible, our neurologists in Miami, Boynton Beach and Jupiter use high-field MRI, which is more powerful than low-field MRI and obtains images more quickly.
+To diagnose your pet’s condition as accurately as possible, our neurologists in Miami, Boynton Beach, Jupiter and Virginia Beach use high-field MRI, which is more powerful than low-field MRI and obtains images more quickly.
 MRI has a greater range of soft tissue contrast and reveals the anatomy of the brain and spinal cord in more detail.
 MRI is also more sensitive to changes within the structure of the brain and spinal cord.

 How Can We Treat CM/SM?